clicepfl/clicketing/README.md

 ### Run the stack locally

-To boot up the full service stack locally, you can use the `docker compose up` command, from the root of the project.
-Then, you will be able to access:
+First, get the directus token and put it in a `.env` file at the root of the repository (see [`.env.example`](.env.example)).
+Then boot up the full service stack locally, using the `docker compose up` command, from the root of the project.
+You will be able to access:

 - The webapp on [localhost:3000](http://localhost:3000)
 - The database view on [localhost:5555](http://localhost:5555)